IBishopI/fishfeeder_esp32cam_telegram/README.md

 ## Description:

-This project is aimed at people who love aquarium fish but spend too much time at work or on business trips.
+This project is aimed at people who love:smiling_face_with_three_hearts: aquarium fish but spend too much time at work or on business trips.
 An autonomous feeder makes it possible to feed your pets from anywhere in the world.

 ## Capabilities: